All Episodes

 Yes, yes, Rush.

-Though the the first theory is I don't think Bill Clinton in his entire eight years wanted to deal with one thing big.
+The first theory is: I don't think Bill Clinton in his entire eight years wanted to deal with one thing big.

-I don't think he wanted to deal with anything that risk his poll numbers.
+I don't think he wanted to deal with anything that risked his poll numbers.

 I don't think he wanted to do anything that would risk his legacy.

-I think he wanted he wanted to preside over a decade that after it was over, he could say was the best in America.
+I think he wanted to preside over a decade that after it was over, he could say was the best in America.

-We had no worries, the Soviets have been defeated, the Cold War was over, we had the peace dividend, we could spend it left and right, we could concentrate on making the country whole, and we can do all these wonderful things that is great roaring economy.
+We could concentrate on making the country whole and we could do all these wonderful things in his great roaring economy.

 He didn't want to deal with hard issues.